Introduction to Cloud Computing Services

 This is the lowest level of abstractions.
 In these types of services, a user is given to choose the underlying infrastructure like a type of operating system, type of ram and memory, amount of memory, type of antivirus, etc. This lets a user configure the virtual machine they want to use on a pay-as-you-go basis.
 This means the user will pay only for the number of resources he/she is using.
 Example – Amazon Web Service, Microsoft Azure, Google Compute Engine.

 Platform as a service reference to the cloud service where a user need not worry about underlying infrastructure but can have different web apps and mobile apps supported by the cloud.
 It is just like a framework on which applications can be built.
 It makes the development, testing, and deployment of applications quick and simple.
 Example – Apprenda, Apache Stratos, etc.

 Software as a Service (SAAS)

 Software as a Service is the one in which a cloud service provider handles everything.
 A user just needs to access the software over the Internet.
 The application has its data center with the cloud provider, and the user has a subscription to it.
-The user need not to worry about any updates and compatibility with hardware.
-He/she just need an internet connection to use it.
+The user need not worry about any updates and compatibility with hardware.
+He/she just needs an internet connection to use it.
 Example – Google Apps, WebEx, Salesforce

 This has been a guide to Cloud Computing Services.
 Here we have covered the Cloud Computing Services basic concept, various types, along with advantages in detail.
 You may also look at the following articles: